These Stovetop Brussels Sprouts with Bacon are a bit crispy on the outside and tender on the inside. Seasoned with garlic and thyme!

 - thick-cut bacon

 - chicken stock

 In a large skillet over medium-low heat, cook the bacon until crispy, set aside, and leave the drippings in the pan.
 While the bacon is cooking, trim the stems off the brussel sprouts and cut them in half lengthwise.

-Add the brussel sprouts, garlic, thyme (if using), salt and pepper to the pan.
+Add the brussels sprouts, garlic, thyme (if using), salt and pepper to the pan.

-Sear the brussel sprouts, allowing them to sit in the pan and tossing every minute or so until slightly charred over medium-low heat (about 8-10 minutes.)
+Sear the brussels sprouts, allowing them to sit in the pan and tossing every minute or so until slightly charred over medium-low heat (about 8-10 minutes.)

 Add the stock to the pan, scrape any brown bits off the bottom of the pan.

 Cover and reduce the heat to low, and cook for 5 minutes until tender-crisp.
 Uncover and allow any excess liquid to cook-off.
 Finish with the butter, taste, and adjust seasoning if needed.

 Chop the bacon and add it to the pan, stir to mix in and serve.